-6. Commitments and Contingencies
+4. Commitments and Contingencies

-We lease our facilities in Berkeley, California, or the Berkeley Lease, and Düsseldorf, Germany, or the Düsseldorf Lease, under operating leases that expire in September 2017 and March 2023, respectively.
-The Berkeley Lease provides for periods of escalating rent.
-The total cash payments over the life of the lease are divided by the total number of months in the lease period and the average rent is charged to expense each month during the lease period.
-We entered into sublease agreements under the Düsseldorf Lease for a certain portion of the leased space.
-The sublease income is offset against our rent expense.
-Total net rent expense related to our operating leases for the quarters ended March 31, 2011 and 2010 was \$0.4 million and \$0.6 million, respectively.
-Deferred rent was \$0.6 million as of March 31, 2011.
+We lease our facilities in Berkeley, California ("the Berkeley Lease") and Düsseldorf, Germany ("the Düsseldorf Lease") under operating leases that expire in September 2017 and March 2023, respectively.
+Total net rent expense related to our operating leases for each of the three months ended March 31, 2012 and 2011 was \$0.4 million.
+Deferred rent as of both March 31, 2012 and December 31, 2011 was \$0.6 million.

-Future minimum payments under the non-cancelable portion of our operating leases at March 31, 2011, excluding payments from the sublease agreements, are as follows (in thousands):
+Future minimum payments under the non-cancelable portion of our operating leases at March 31, 2012, excluding payments from sublease agreements, are as follows (in thousands):

 Year ending December 31,

-2011 (remaining nine months) \$ 1,358
+2012 (remaining nine months) \$ 1,355

-2012 1,840

-2013 1,859
+2013 1,822

-2014 1,816
+2014 1,783

+2015 1,819

+2016 1,857

-Thereafter 8,489
+Thereafter 4,545

-Total \$15,362
+Total \$13,181

-During the fourth quarter of 2004, we established a letter of credit with Silicon Valley Bank as security for our Berkeley Lease in the amount of \$0.4 million.
-The letter of credit remained outstanding as of March 31, 2011 and is collateralized by a certificate of deposit which has been included in restricted cash in the consolidated balance sheets as of March 31, 2011 and December 31, 2010.
+During 2004, we established a letter of credit with Silicon Valley Bank as security for our Berkeley Lease in the amount of \$0.4 million.
+The letter of credit remained outstanding as of March 31, 2012 and is collateralized by a certificate of deposit which has been included in restricted cash in the condensed consolidated balance sheets as of March 31, 2012 and December 31, 2011.
 Under the terms of the Berkeley Lease, if the total amount of our cash, cash equivalents and marketable securities falls below \$20.0 million for a period of more than 30 consecutive days during the lease term, the amount of the required security deposit will increase to \$1.1 million, until such time as our projected cash and cash equivalents will exceed \$20.0 million for the remainder of the lease term, or until our actual cash and cash equivalents remains above \$20.0 million for a period of 12 consecutive months.

-We established a letter of credit with Deutsche Bank as security for our Düsseldorf Lease in the amount of \$0.3 million.
-The letter of credit remained outstanding as of March 31, 2011 and is collateralized by a certificate of deposit which has been included in restricted cash in the consolidated balance sheet as of March 31, 2011.
+We established a letter of credit with Deutsche Bank as security for our Düsseldorf Lease in the amount of 0.2 million Euros.
+The letter of credit remained outstanding as of March 31, 2012 and is collateralized by a certificate of deposit which has been included in restricted cash in the condensed consolidated balance sheets as of March 31, 2012 and December 31, 2011.